ajschumacher/so_tense_very_flow_wow/index.md

 ## }
 ```

-You can see a protocol buffer text representation of the number one.
+That's a very nice protocol buffer text representation of the number one!

 People new to TensorFlow sometimes wonder why there's all this fuss
 about making "TensorFlow versions" of things.
 Why can't we just use a